Office does not support custom fonts. This includes any fonts that were manipulated by a font or typography program.

 Method 2Restart the computer in Safe mode.
 Then, restart the computer normally.
 For more information about how to restart your computer in Safe mode, click the following article number to view the article in the Microsoft Knowledge Base:

 Method 3Create a new user account to determine whether the problem is associated with an existing user account.
-For more information, see OS X Yosemite: Set up users on your Mac.

 The font is damaged, or the system is not reading the fontIf the font is not a custom font and does not appear in your Office program, the font may be damaged.
 To reinstall the font, see Mac OS X: Font locations and their purposes.